netlify/labs/features/graph/documentation/partner-onboarding.md

 #### Token endpoint

-The **Token** endpoint should generally return a JSON-encoded result such as the snippet below:
+The **Token** endpoint should return a JSON-encoded result similar to the snippet below (all fields required):

 ```json
 {